JuliaDynamics/DynamicalSystems.jl/docs/src/definition/reconstruction.md

 ```
 ![Example reconstructions](https://i.imgur.com/OZDBvu5.png)

 A `Reconstruction` can also be made from a trajectory (i.e. multidimensional timeseries).
-For this to be possible, the number of trajectories must be known by Type:
+For this to be possible, the number of timeseries must be known by Type:
 ```julia
 a = rand(1000, 3) # my trajectory
 R = Reconstruction(a, 2, 2) # errorino